 Lisa Loring crept her way into America’s hearts as the hair-raising, pig-tailed Wednesday Addams on the hit sitcom The Addams Family.
 The show made Loring one of the most famous kids in the country, but fame rarely leads to happiness.

 By the age of 16, Loring was a divorced single mother whose own mother had recently died from intense alcoholism.
-And she was struggling to find acting work.
-Loring did have a brief comeback in the early ’80s, appearing for three years on As the World Turns, but after that, the acting jobs completely dried up.
+On top of that, she was struggling to find acting work.
+Loring did have a brief comeback in the early ’80s, appearing for three years on the daytime soap opera As the World Turns, but after that, the acting jobs completely dried up.

 6. Angela Cartwright

 After her immense childhood success, Cartwright still periodically acted.
-She appeared in the ’70s film, Beyond the Poseidon Adventure.
-More recently, Cartwright featured in the animated movies The Bolt Who Screwed Christmas and Elf Sparkle and the Red Dress.
+She appeared in the ’70s film, Beyond the Poseidon Adventure and more recently featured in the animated movies The Bolt Who Screwed Christmas and Elf Sparkle and the Red Dress.

 However, Cartwright focused most of her energy on her first love, photography, and currently has her own studio in Los Angeles.
 Cartwright has also been happily married for over 40 years.